Valaa-Technologies/valaa-vault/DEVOPS.md

 - `authorities` layer provides the Valaa live authority service APIs.
    Authorities are controlled by git repositories called `autholleries`.
-- `partitions` layer provides the resource content as partition events and blobs.
+- `partitions` layer provides the resource content as partition events and bvobs.
 These are served via authority service APIs.

 TODO(iridian): Figure out and describe the concrete role of domains.